About our writer

 Georgia graduated with a Masters Degree in Renaissance Literature from Girton College, Cambridge, last July

-Ah, the dreaded Oxbridge interview!
+Ah, the dreaded Cambridge Immerse interview!
 Stories about Oxford and Cambridge university admissions interview questions have been circulating around the internet for as long as I can remember.

 But the important thing to remember is that these are myths for a reason.
-As countless current Oxbridge students will affirm, although Oxbridge interviews are designed to be intellectually rigorous and challenging, they are not designed to trick you or to make you feel stupid.
+As countless current Cambridge Immerse students will affirm, although Cambridge Immerse interviews are designed to be intellectually rigorous and challenging, they are not designed to trick you or to make you feel stupid.

 Read on and find out how you can best prepare for this interview, what to wear, and what to do if it all goes wrong on the day.